DangSage/TLScope/README.md

 TLScope pings users to build a graph detailing network users.
 It also provides information about the graph, such as whether it's bipartite, complete, etc.

+# Milestones
+- 1) Register and Load Users:
+Includes a registration system that securely stores user data, including salted and hashed passwords, using the Crypto++ library.
+The Boost's serialization library is used for efficient data storage and retrieval.
+A login feature authenticates users based on the stored data, performing the inverse of the data storage process to compare.

 ## Dependencies
 This project depends on the following libraries: